Ireland in the Eurovision Song Contest 2023

-Ireland was represented at the Eurovision Song Contest 2023 with the song "We Are One" performed by Wild Youth.
-The Irish broadcaster Raidió Teilifís Éireann (RTÉ) organised the national final Eurosong 2023 in order to select the Irish entry for the 2023 contest.
+Ireland was represented at the Eurovision Song Contest 2023 with the song "We Are One", written by Conor O'Donohoe, Ed Porter, and Jörgen Elofsson, and performed by Wild Youth.
+The Irish participating broadcaster, Raidió Teilifís Éireann (RTÉ), organised the national final Eurosong 2023 in order to select its entry for the contest.
 Six songs faced the votes of an international jury, a national jury and a public televote which ultimately resulted in the selection of the Irish Eurovision entry.

 Ireland was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 9 May 2023.
 Performing during the show in position 6, "We Are One" was not announced among the top 10 entries of the first semi-final and therefore did not qualify to compete in the final.
 It was later revealed that Ireland placed 12th out of the 15 participating countries in the semi-final with 10 points.